-- 1. Wear protective eyewear at all times in the laboratory. - 2.
+- 1. Always wear protective eyewear in the laboratory. - 2.
 Wear chemical splash goggles for maximum protection, especially if you wear corrective lenses (glasses or contacts). - 3.
-Splash and vapor resistant proof googles are the only accepted eyewear in all teaching laboratories where chemicals can be found.
-Everyone in the lab must wear these at all times.
+Splash and vapor resistant proof goggles are the only accepted eyewear in all teaching laboratories where chemicals can be found.
+Everyone in the lab must always wear these.

-B. HAND PROTECTION
+HAND PROTECTION

 Gloves protect your skin from the chemicals you work with.
 Not all gloves, however, are effective in providing protection against chemicals.
-Disposable latex gloves protect against water, dirt and microorganisms, but they do not protect against many solvents and must not be used for handling chemicals.
+Disposable latex gloves protect against water, dirt, and microorganisms, but they do not protect against many solvents and must not be used for handling chemicals.
 There are several varieties of gloves (i.e., butyl, Neoprene, fluorocarbon (Viton), nitrile), each of which protect against different chemicals.
 There are also insulated gloves appropriate for work with cryogenic materials or hot glassware.
 Follow these guidelines for effective hand protection.

-- 1. Wear gloves that provide the greatest protection from the chemical(s) with which you are working.
-Information on chemical-resistant gloves is available from various manufacturers, online or from the Lab Safety Division. - 2.
-Wash your hands promptly after removing protective gloves to avoid exposure due to microscopic holes, tears, solvent penetration or accidental contact with the outside of the gloves when removing them. - 3.
+1. Wear gloves that provide the greatest protection from the chemical(s) with which you are working.
+Information on chemical-resistant gloves is available from various manufacturers, online or from the Lab Safety Division.

+- 2. Wash your hands promptly after removing protective gloves to avoid exposure due to microscopic holes, tears, solvent penetration, or accidental contact with the outside of the gloves when removing them. - 3.
 Remove gloves when handling laboratory common items (telephones, keyboards, doorknobs, etc.) to prevent their contamination.